josedesoto/monitor/README.md

 In this file you can configure the aplication to use Mysql or SQLite and the login system (local, ldap or CAS).

+## How to update between versions:

+Follow the installation before with the new version.
+Overwrite your configure file: appsettings.py and be sure you have the option settings.migrate = False.
+This mean, that the application will not try to create again the tables in the database.
+You have created with the version before.

 ## How to check the installations:

 In your browser type: